bbbrrrkkk/magic-square-game/README.md

 ## Objective

-The objective of the site is to create a game based on [magic squares](https://en.wikipedia.org/wiki/Magic_square) for the user to solve.
+The objective of the site is to create a game that will present [magic squares](https://en.wikipedia.org/wiki/Magic_square) for the user to solve.

-In developing the site, I decided to dynamically generate the magic squares; this introduced some complexity in the structure of the code but overall led to a more robust game with an extremely large number (**773,584,182**) of possible permutations for the number of potential magic squares to solve.
+In developing the site, I decided to dynamically generate the magic squares; this introduced some complexity in the structure of the JavaScript code but overall led to a more robust game with an extremely large number (**773,584,182**) of possible permutations for the number of magic squares to solve.

 ### User stories

 As a site user:

 - I want a site that is easy to use and navigate
+- I want a site that provides visual cues and feedback depending on my actions
 - I want a site that offers varying difficulty levels and provides guidance if stuck
 - I want a site that works across different devices and platforms